buxton/ti.storekit/ios/documentation/index.md

 - Passing separate arguments `purchase(object, quantity[int, optional])`.
 Use a dictionary of arguments as seen in the API docs instead.
 - The transaction event key `receipt` will now include a Base 64-encoded string of the receipt instead of a JSON-blob

-## Breaking changes in version 3.0.0

-- `addTransactionObserver` must be called in order for any events to be fired for `transactionState`, `restoredCompletedTransactions`, and `updatedDownloads` event listeners.
-See the `addTransactionObserver` documentation for more details.
-- Added support for Apple's new receipt structure available in iOS 7.0 and later.
-To `validateReceipt`:

-	1. Obtain the Apple Inc. root certificate from [http://www.apple.com/certificateauthority/](http://www.apple.com/certificateauthority/)
-	2. Download the Apple Inc. Root Certificate ( [http://www.apple.com/appleca/AppleIncRootCertificate.cer](http://www.apple.com/appleca/AppleIncRootCertificate.cer) )
-	3. Add the AppleIncRootCertificate.cer to your app's `Resources` folder.
-	4. Set the `bundleVersion` and `bundleIdentifier` properties of the module.
-	5. Call `validateReceipt()`.
-	6. If the receipt does not exist (only happens in development), refresh the receipt.

-- Apple hosted downloads are supported.
-The basic steps for downloading hosted content:
-	1. Create a product.
-	2. Create Hosted content (guide to [Creating App Store Hosted Content](https://github.com/appcelerator-modules/ti.storekit/wiki/Creating-App-Store-Hosted-Content)).
-	3. Add the content to the product.
-	4. Set the `autoFinishTransactions` property to false.
-	5. Purchase the product.
-	6. When the state of the `transactionState` event is `TRANSACTION_STATE_PURCHASED` and the `downloads` property of the event exists, start the downloads.
-	7. When the download completes, finish the transaction.

-- Passing arguments to the `purchase` function individually is DEPRECATED, pass them as a dictionary instead.
-- Transaction state constants `PURCHASING`, `PURCHASED`, `FAILED`, and `RESTORED` have been DEPRECATED in favor of `TRANSACTION_STATE_PURCHASING`, `TRANSACTION_STATE_PURCHASED`, `TRANSACTION_STATE_FAILED`, and `TRANSACTION_STATE_RESTORED`.
-- Some event properties in the `transactionState` event have been DEPRECATED.
-See the `transactionState` event documentation for more details.
-- An alert dialog warning will now be shown when run in the simulator.
-This dialog can be disabled by setting the `suppressSimulatorWarning` property on the module to true.

-### Apple Hosted Purchases
-Apple hosted in app purchases can now be downloaded.
-Must be [Non-Consumable Purchases](https://developer.apple.com/library/ios/documentation/LanguagesUtilities/Conceptual/iTunesConnect_Guide/13_ManagingIn-AppPurchases/ManagingIn-AppPurchases.html#//apple_ref/doc/uid/TP40011225-CH4-SW37) to be hosted by Apple.
-This guide will assist with [Creating App Store Hosted Content](https://github.com/appcelerator-modules/ti.storekit/wiki/Creating-App-Store-Hosted-Content).

-### Warning
-This module uses open source code for parsing and validating the receipt.
-It is recommended by Apple that users not use common code to do this as it will make it easier to crack your app.
-Please make appropriate changes to the receipt verification code in the module to make your implementation unique and less vulnerable to attack.
-We cannot do this for you or offer recommendations regarding how it should be done due to aforementioned reasons.

-## Breaking Changes in version 2.0.0

-It was previously possible for a transaction to complete after the application had been moved to the background due to the app store needing to obtain information from the user.
-Although your application may have received a _FAILED_ notification when your application was moved to the background, your application would not have received a _PURCHASED_ notification if the user completed the transaction from the app store.
-In order to support this situation, purchase notifications are now sent to your application as an event rather than through a callback.

-If you are upgrading from an earlier version of this module (prior to version 2.0.0) you should be aware of the following breaking changes to the API:

-* The _purchase_ function no longer returns a Ti.Storekit.Payment object.
-* The _callback_ parameter has been removed from the _purchase_ function.
-You must now register an event listener for the _transactionState_ event to receive notification of FAILED and PURCHASED transaction events.
-* The _payment_ property is no longer returned as part of the transaction complete notification.

-## Deprecated since version 1.6.0

-The _verifyReceipt_ function has been updated to better support receipt verification with Apple.
-As a result, the following changes have been made to the _verifyReceipt_ function:

-* Setting the callback in the argument dictionary has been DEPRECATED.
-Pass the callback as the 2nd parameter to _verifyReceipt_.
-* Setting the sandbox property in the argument dictionary has been DEPRECATED.
-Use the 'receiptVerificationSandbox' property for the module.
-* Setting the sharedSecret property in the argument dictionary has been DEPRECATED.
-Use the 'receiptVerificationSharedSecret' property for the module.

 ## Helpful Links

 * [In-App Purchase for Developers](https://developer.apple.com/in-app-purchase/)